Dual Enrollment: High School or Adult School Admission and Enrollment Steps

 After your packet is reviewed, you will receive an email notification with your application status.

-If approved, then the Admissions Office will enroll you in your selected classes and send you an email confirmation.
+If approved, then the Dual Enrollment Office will enroll you in your selected classes and send you an email confirmation.
 Log in to your eServices account to see your enrollment date.

 If your application is missing a document, then you'll be notified of how to submit missing materials.